hzdg/django-ecstatic/docs/source/settings.rst

 Build Settings
 --------------

-.. attribute:: BUILD_COMMANDS
+.. attribute:: ECSTATIC_BUILD_COMMANDS

     :default: ``[]``

     A list of shell commands to be run by the ``buildstatic`` command.

-.. attribute:: BUILD_ROOT
+.. attribute:: ECSTATIC_BUILD_ROOT

     :default: ``None``